 In both Japan and the United States there were alterations in the news gathering activities, in the news processing, and in the decision-making structures of the local mass media organizations.
 The everyday or usual patterns of assignment of reporters in the field, the allocation of resources, and relationships between editors and staff personnel were altered.
-Also, a "team approach" to newsgathering emerged very strongly in both societies.
+Also, a "team approach" to newsgathering very strongly emerged in both societies.

-A great number of new questions are generated by these findings.
-Among others, there is the question of why there was a curvilinear relationship between size of the mass media outlet and changes in operations (see Friedman, 1987)?
-Also needing more research is how all the alterations are affected both by the media technology used and work time schedules of news organizations.
-In addition, it is not clear what the implications are for the more centralized activities at control points such as the news room and the more decentralized decision making undertaken by reporters in the field; a dialectic not peculiar to the mass media area (see Quarantelli, 1985), but whose consequences have not been traced out (see also the ideas on this matter advanced in Sood, 1982, and Wenger, 1985).
+Many new research questions are generated by these findings.
+Why is there a curvilinear relationship between size of the mass media outlet and changes in operations (see Friedman, 1987)?
+How are the alterations affected both by the media technology used and work time schedules of news organizations?
+In addition, it is not clear what the implications are from the observations of the more centralized activities at control points such as the news room and the more decentralized decision making undertaken by reporters in the field.
+This dialectic in decision making at different levels of an organization is not peculiar to the mass media area (see Quarantelli, 1985), but the consequences for what is done and what is produced by way of news stories have not been traced out (see also the ideas on this matter advanced in Sood, 1982, and Wenger, 1985).

 While the above are the major similarities we observed, there were also others which for various reasons we could not document as well.
-For example, it seemed that in both societies the local mass media outlets were important in providing critical information wanted by the general public (however, the Japanese who more systematically studied this matter found that not all citizens wanted was provided).
-Also, the mass media systems appeared to provide the bulk of the warnings that people received of the impending disasters; although interestingly, in both societies some persons were never reached despite the massive dissemination of warning messages by the local mass communication system (see Ledingham and Massel-Walters, 1984).
+For example, it seemed that in both societies the local mass media outlets were important in providing critical information wanted by the general public.
+However, the Japanese who more systematically studied this matter found that not all citizens wanted what was provided!
+Also, although the mass media systems appeared to provide the bulk of the warnings that people received of the impending disasters, in both societies some persons were never reached despite the massive dissemination of warning messages by the local mass communication system (see Ledingham and Massel-Walters, 1984).